i-am-tama-tama/YT2CSV/README.md

 ## Disclaimers

 - **YouTube API Limitations**: The script may hit request quotas set by the YouTube Data API, so consider monitoring your API usage.
 - **Use of Dislike Data**: The `Return YouTube Dislike API` is a third-party service that retrieves dislike data for videos.
-This API **scrapes YouTube data**, which violates YouTube's terms of service.
-Using this API **is illegal**, and the author of this script does not endorse or encourage its use.

 ## Limitations